Frome Community College: 2022 Coach crash

-On the afternoon of 2 November 2022, a coach taking 45 History students home from a visit to Chepstow Castle overturned.
+On the afternoon of 28 November 2022, an Arleen Coaches coach taking 45 History students home from a visit to Chepstow Castle overturned.
 Several students were taken to hospital and one was reported to have potentially life-changing injuries.
 Four men were charged in relation to the condition of the vehicle, and were due to appear at Bath Magistrates Court on 9 June 2023.